Be gentle with the moving parts, hold the camera only at the bottom (See 'Handling Precautions' below).

 5. Configure the camera

-• Test which anti-flicker settings (from the OSD or Web Gui below) gives the best results in your room.
+• If required, test which anti-flicker settings (from the OSD or Web Gui below) gives the best results in your room.

 • Does your room have changing light conditions?
 Then avoid manual settings and leave the important settings (Exposure mode, white balance,..) to automatic: the software/algorithm will automatically change them for you.
 Otherwise with fixed light conditions, it would be more professional to set some fixed settings starting with the exposure mode: AAE or SAE mode?
 See General camera recommendations and settings